 Why tobacco is addictive

-People become addicted to tobacco because of nicotine, a drug that affects the central nervous system.
-Cigarette smoking is the most common form of nicotine addiction in
+Tobacco is addictive because of nicotine, a drug that affects the central nervous system.

 What tobacco does to your body